colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 Zero dependencies

+The five canonical primitives:

+Primitive	JSON-LD Field	Purpose
-/type      → @type
+/type	@type	What this domain is
-/entity    → name
+/entity	name	Canonical name / identity
-/url       → url
+/url	url	Primary canonical URL
-/canonical → identifier
-/sitemap   → hasPart
+/canonical	identifier	Single authoritative semantic identity /sitemap	hasPart	Routing index (sitemaps, maps, collections)

 This is the simplest possible semantic grounding layer for AI, search engines, and autonomous agents.

 Status: Experimental protocol for AI grounding & deterministic semantic canonicalization.
-Not affiliated with Google, Amazon, Microsoft, OpenAI, or any third-party organization.
+Not affiliated with Google, Amazon, Microsoft, DeepMind, OpenAI, or any third-party organization.

 0. What You’re Installing

-You will create a single JSON-LD file that declares the canonical semantics and routing of your domain.
+You will publish one JSON-LD file that declares the deterministic, canonical semantics of your domain.

-Locations (choose one):
+Valid locations:

 /.well-known/stack
 /.sfh.json

-The Five Primitives

-Primitive	Purpose
-/type	What this domain is
-/entity	Canonical name / identity
-/url	Primary canonical URL
-/canonical	Single authoritative semantic identity /sitemap	Routing index (sitemaps, maps, collections)

-This is not a framework, SDK, or API.
-It is a public semantic anchor that AIs resolve before guessing or hallucinating.
+This file functions as a public semantic anchor that AIs resolve before probabilistic reasoning, embeddings, or hallucination-prone interpretation.

 1. Prerequisites